emberjs/ember.js/guides/05-validators.md

 similar.

-Let's define an extension to the `Reference` interface that requires each reference to have a corresponding tag that guarentees the freshness of its `value()` method:
+Let's define an extension to the `Reference` interface that requires each reference to have a corresponding tag that guarantees the freshness of its `value()` method:

 ```typescript